 Penile implant: the surgical insertion of a penile implant or prothesis is considered when all other treatments have proven ineffective.
 This hydraulic device allows an erection suitable for penetrative intercourse to occur with the simple activation of a pump discreetly placed in the scrotum.

 Sexual rehabilitation is a process to restore erectile function following prostate cancer treatment.
 After surgery, the loss of the erection is immediate and the return of that function can be a slow and unpredictable process.
 Brachytherapy and radiation treatment have a delayed onset of erectile dysfunction.
-Each rehabilitation program is individually designed and regular review is required as adjustments in treatments are often made.
 The outcome depends on many factors surrounding the nature of the surgery plus age and pre-surgery sexual functioning.
-Sometimes the final outcome of the return of erectile function 2 to 3 years after surgery may not be as good as the situation beforehand, even when nerve sparing surgery has been carried out.
+The final outcome of the return of erectile function 2 to 3 years after surgery may not be as good as the situation beforehand, even when nerve sparing surgery has been carried out.
 Persistence and repetition of the recommended exercises in a regular routine may improve the outcome.
 If you do not have partner it is still important to carry out the treatment program on your own.
 However if you are in a relationship, do not forget the sexual needs of your partner.
 If your erections are not firm enough for penetration, consider non-penetrative sexual activity known as outercourse.
 Negotiate with your partner over the exercises that you can both participate in and discuss what level of sexual activity you both wish to achieve.
 Your treating doctor or sex therapist can always assist with these decisions.

 The intention of this handout is for educational purpose only and not to be used as a guide for self-management.
 Consult with your specialist or GP.